maheshopsmx/pipeline-json/README.md

         cd pipeline-json

-2. Specify the stages in the stage-input.yml
+2. Specify the stages in the stage-input.yml (for now it supports wait and manujudgement stages)

 3. Run the script